-The Best Mattress for Seniors 2021Updated on January 24, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Mattress for Seniors 2021Updated on March 11, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 The right mattress helps create a comfortable sleeping environment and encourages sleeping through the night.
 Conforming materials like memory foam and latex relieve pressure points, including the hips and shoulders.
 Breathable materials regulate temperature and prevent overheating, which is ideal for seniors who are sensitive to fluctuating temperatures.
 For those who share a bed, motion isolation and lack of noise prevent sleep disturbances throughout the night.
 Simply put, a high-quality mattress is an investment in better sleep.